johnwargo/eleventy-plugin-post-stats/readme.md

   {% endif %}
 </ul>
 ```

+The `years` array contains many of those same properties, scoped to all posts for the year:

+* `avgDays`: The average number of days between posts for the selected year.
+* `avgCharacterCount`: The average number of post characters per post for the selected year.
+* `avgCodeBlockCount`: The average number of code blocks per post for the selected year.
+* `avgParagraphCount`: The average number of paragraphs per post for the selected year.
+* `avgWordCount`" The average number of words per post for the selected year.
+* `postCount`: The total number of posts in the site

 Using that data, you can create a page in your site similar to the following (with better style and formatting, of course):